powerpbx/maodbc-deb/README.rst

 TODO
 ----

-* Check the odbcinst.ini flags (like Threading=0) and whether they actually do anything in the maodbc driver.
+* Check if odbcinst.ini is necessary since that is installed by ivozprovider artemis
 * Check that the SSL we compiled against actually works.